UiharuKazari2008/winterchan/README.md

 Localisation
 ------------
-Wanting to have lainchan in your language?
+Wanting to have winterchan in your language?
 You can contribute your translations to vichan at this URL:

 https://www.transifex.com/projects/p/tinyboard-vichan-devel/

 Oekaki
 ------
-lainchan makes use of [wPaint](https://github.com/websanova/wPaint) for oekaki.
+winterchan makes use of [wPaint](https://github.com/websanova/wPaint) for oekaki.
 After you pull the repository, however, you will need to download wPaint separately using git's `submodule` feature.
 Use the following commands:

 ```
 git submodule init